ivanzud/github-runner-automation/README.md

 ---

+## 🚧 Beta Software — Use With Caution

+This project is still in **beta**.
+It is not production-ready.
+Use at your own risk, and do not rely on it for critical infrastructure without thorough testing and review.

+---

 ## ⚠️ Before You Start: Protect Your Secrets

 - **Don't commit your real inventory or vault files to git.**